Tips for setting up and maintaining organized closets & cabinets in the laundry room.

-When I want to just barely dry a piece of clothing, but don’t want it to go through the full dryer cycle, I just set a timer for 5-10 minutes so I don’t forget.
+When I want just barely to dry a piece of clothing but don’t want it to go through the full dryer cycle, I just set a timer for 5-10 minutes, so I don’t forget.

 Last but not least is the closet in my laundry room.
 I store brooms, my ironing board, drying rack, etc…on the floor and have wire shelves at the top.